apache/pulsar-site/docs/tutorials-topic.md

 Id: tutorials-topic
 title: How to create a topic
 sidebar_label: "Create a topic"
-description: Learn to create a topic in Pulsar.
+description: Learn how to create a topic in Pulsar.

 ---